The case for adopting the sequential Jacobi's diagonalization algorithm in neutrino oscillation physics

-Not only that, but they have to be different enough so Eq.\ref{eq:Delta} is applicable.
+Not only that, they also have to be different enough so Eq.\ref{eq:Delta} is applicable.
 It could be the case, however, that some particular parametrization causes two or more eigenvalues to cross each other, becoming degenerate at that point.
 This kind of ambiguity can be solved by adopting a higher order discriminant, such as comparing $\lambda^{i+1}_k$ with $\lambda^{i-1}_k$, which is equivalent to comparing the derivatives of $d\lambda_k/dt$.
-Another shortcoming is the ordering inspection, which takes $n!-1$ comparisons in order to account for all possible permutations.
-For increasing dimensionalities this will become the most expensive operation since the diagonalization complexity is $n^2$.
-One way to minimize this is to use the fact that not all steps need reordering.
-In fact, although the eigenvalues appear to switch places randomly, practice shows that the largest likelihood is for either none or just a few permutations to occur.
-So the application of Eq.\ref{eq:Delta} should remember the permutation found at the last step, and test it first.
-In general, the possible permutations of the original order should be checked by first considering the ones with the least number of changes, progressively testing the ones with the most.
-This strategy limits the cost of the comparison significantly.
-Moreover, it is worth noting that a significant part of the algorithm can be performed in parallel.
-Only the comparison and reordering is sequential, while the diagonalizations at every point $\vec{q}$ are independent, and can be performed in multi-thread.
-The sequential reordering can be applied to a previously diagonalized set of $\{D,U\}$, gaining computational time.